Celebration of Life

 Celebration of Life - Friday, February 16, 2024

-Click the link above for details about the service.
+Click the link above to view the service.

 Our Beloved Mother, Grandmother, Aunt and Sister Maxcine Irene Diamond completed her life and transitioned into her eternal rest with her Heavenly Father, January 21, 2024.
 Mother Diamond was loved and adored by innumerable people in her lifetime.
 Mother Diamond was born in Centreville, Va on October 5, 1933 to the parents of George Thorne and Mimie Harris Thorne.
 She leaves to cherish her love and good memories to her one living sister, Mother Sue V. Stewart.
 She was preceded in death by her three brothers, Carroll Thorne, Leon Thorne and James Thorne.
 She has one daughter, Janice Short and a grandson, Michael Brent who she raised as her son and Janetta Graves, Henry Graves (aka JR) in which she impacted a major role in raising, known to them as NaNa, four great grandchildren, Dajah, Jayda, Zoe and Elijah and a host of nieces and nephews and many friends.